You know that economic empowerment – through business – is the quickest path to improving someone’s quality of life.

-You can provide invaluable business training for women and artisan groups around the world with just one click of the button below.
+You can provide invaluable business training for entrepreneurs around the world with just one click of the button below.

 That click brings the Marie Mae Business School to life.

-Each item purchased equals one hour of training at the Marie Mae Business School.
+Each item purchased equals one hour of training for one person at the Marie Mae Business School.

-The Marie Mae Business School includes classes and training for entrepreneurs each year in an emerging market – such as Rwanda, where we hosted the inaugural Marie Mae Business School in 2015.
+The Marie Mae Business School includes classes and training for entrepreneurs around the world, in places such as Rwanda, where we hosted the inaugural Marie Mae Business School in 2015.

 Armed with practical business skills – like public speaking, business planning, market research and contract negotiation – these individuals improve not only the quality of life for themselves and their families but that of their communities.

 Picture her at a desk.
 She’s listening, taking notes and preparing to present a new product she wants to market.
 You might envision her in a gleaming classroom on any U.S. college campus.

 She’s not.
 Xavera lives in Rwanda.